-Table 13-39 shows monthly balance of planning period FTR auction revenue by trade type, type and class type for the 2022/2023 planning period and the first 10 months of the 2023/2024 planning period.
+Table 13-39 shows monthly balance of planning period FTR auction revenue by trade type, type and class type for the 2022/2023 planning period and the 2023/2024 planning period.
 Beginning with the October 2022 Auction, Daily Off Peak and Weekend On Peak class types were introduced to replace the Off Peak Class type.
-The Monthly Balance of Planning Period FTR Auctions for the first 10 months of the 2023/2024 planning period netted \$80.2 million in revenue, the difference between buyers paying \$581.3 million and sellers receiving \$501.0 million.
+The Monthly Balance of Planning Period FTR Auctions for the 2023/2024 planning period netted \$85.6 million in revenue, the difference between buyers paying \$613.7 million and sellers receiving \$528.2 million.
 For the entire 2022/2023 planning period, the Monthly Balance of Planning Period FTR Auctions netted \$106.0 million in revenue with buyers paying \$711.0 million and sellers receiving \$605.0 million.
-Revenue from obligation buy bids for the first 10 months of the 2023/2024 planning period were down 15.1 percent over the same period last planning period.
-Revenue from obligation sell offers was down 22.4 percent over the same period last planning period.
+Revenue from obligation buy bids for the 2023/2024 planning period were down 12.4 percent compared to the previous planning period.
+Revenue from obligation sell offers was down 20.3 percent compared to the previous planning period.